Kilian Valkhof

 You probably know overflow: hidden, overflow: scroll and overflow: auto, but do you know overflow: clip?
 It's a relatively new value for the overflow property, and with Safari 16 being released later this year all evergreen browsers will support it.
 So what does it do?

-Before diving into clip, lets quickly go over what overflow does and what it's other values do.
+Before diving into clip, lets quickly go over what overflow and its values do.

 A quick refresher on overflow